petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/TAU/v1.0.0-sprint/readme.md

 ### Classifier Service

 To create a classifier service click the create a new button on the bottom left corner.
-Select classifier service and click new button.
+Select classifier service and click the new button.
 At first provide a required name, description and check the service type.
 When everything ready click the create button.

 >`Tip`: To use a service you can use name, id or alias.
-For integration purpose, we suggest using alias.
+For integration purpose, we suggest using the alias.

 When a classifier service created the next step to start the preparation process.
 During preparation, machine learning process starts.